Portrait of Britain

-Portrait of Britain is an annual British portrait photography competition run by the British Journal of Photography.
+Portrait of Britain is an annual British portrait photography award run by the British Journal of Photography.
 Its subject is the diversity of British people.
-The 100 winning portraits are displayed on JCDecaux's digital screens across Britain throughout the month of September.
+The 100 winning portraits are displayed on JCDecaux's digital screens across Britain throughout the month of January.
 It launched in 2016.

-Since 2018, an eponymously titled book has been published with 200 of the shortlisted portraits from each competition.
+Since 2018, an eponymously titled book has been published with 200 of the shortlisted portraits from each year.

 Details

 The competition's subject is the diversity of British people "and the way their narratives reflect its widely unstable political and social landscape."
 It was partly inspired by Brexit.

-It is open to anyone to enter but photographs must have been taken within the previous six years and "depict subjects living in the UK (England, Scotland, Wales & Northern Ireland) at the time of the photograph."
+It is open to anyone to enter but photographs must have been taken within the previous six years and "depict subjects living in the UK (England, Scotland, Wales & Northern Ireland) at the time of the photograph," the British nationals of the British Overseas Territories (those parts of the British Realm outwith the archipelago of the British Isles) being excluded.

 The 100 winning portraits are displayed on the outdoor advertising company JCDecaux's digital screens located in railway stations, shopping centres, bus stops and high streets.
 Each image appears on each screen for five to ten seconds.